mbleichner/x4-warehouse-fleets/readme.md

 *Disclaimer: this is my first X4 mod and it isn't fully tested yet, so use at your own risk - I'll gladly help if you stumble over any problems though.
 Once it is properly tested, I will probably publish it on Steam and Nexus.*

+## Installation

+Just take the whole source folder and put it into your X4 extensions folder.

 ## Intended Use

 The mod allows to create a network of warehouses across the galaxy, which will ultimately behave like a single giant shared storage.
 Arbitrary refineries and factories can be built along this network and will feed from its resources and provide their own products back into the network.